 Tahini Paste Recipe

-- Remove the pan from heat and let the sesame sides cool.
+- Remove the pan from the heat and let the seeds cool down completely.

-- Store the tahini in a glass jar for up to a month in refrigerator.
+- Store the tahini in a clean and dry glass jar for up to a month in the refrigerator.